 ½ tsp sea salt flakes

 500ml vegetable stock, I use 1 Knorr vegetable stock pot

 Lime wedges, chapatis, brown basmati rice

-1. Slice the paneer into chunks and fry in batches in the rapeseed oil over a medium to high heat in a casserole dish with a lid (the paneer can spit a bit so you may need to cover with a lid).
-Once the paneer is browned on all sides, remove from the pan and leave to drain on kitchen paper.
+1. Slice the paneer into chunks and fry in batches in the rapeseed oil over a medium to high heat in a casserole dish with a lid (the paneer can spit a bit so you may need to cover with the lid).
+Once the paneer has browned on all sides, remove from the pan and leave to drain on kitchen roll.
 Put to one side.

-2. In the same casserole dish, add the chopped onion and a bit more oil and a sprinkle of salt.
-Give it a mix before covering with a lid and cook on a medium heat until soft (you may need to add a dash of water to the onions if needed halfway through to help them steam.
+2. In the same casserole dish, add the chopped onion and a dash more oil and the salt.
+Give it a mix before covering with a lid and cook on a medium heat until soft – around 10 mins.
+Add a dash of water to the onions if needed halfway through to help them steam.

 V– Vegetarian ❄ – Freeze the fried paneer and curry sauce separately.
 Defrost before combing and heating through until piping hot.
 Consume within 3 months.